Brauron: Small shrine

-About 12m southeast of the Temple of Artemis a small shrine (Μικρον ιερον) of c.
+About 12 m southeast of the Temple of Artemis a small shrine (Μικρὸν ἱερόν) of c.
 5.5 by 8 m was built into the space between the face of the rock spur and a mass of fallen rock measuring 25 m in length.
 The c.
 6 m wide space between the face of the rock spur and the fallen rock is densely packed with structural remains of uncertain function.
 This area has been associated with the propitiation of Iphigenia, perhaps in the form of a heroon.
 It is probable that some of these structures were in place before the rock fall, and it is possible that the small shrine replaced a cult site (perhaps for Iphigenia) destroyed by the collapse of the rock overhang under which it was built.
 The area between the face of the rock spur and the fallen rock has been termed a “cave” in some publications.
 There is another cave higher on the rock, approximately over the entrance to the archaeological site.
 This was converted into a makeshift chapel of St. George, possibly several centuries ago.

+Additional images of the Sanctuary of Artemis at Brauron

 Cult of Artemis Brauronia

+Cult activity is known from the 8th century BCE forward from dedications in the sacred spring, and a temple was built in the 6th century BCE.

 The Arkteia festival was celebrated every four years and involved a procession from the shrine of Artemis Brauronia on the acropolis of Athens, 24.5 km WNW of the sanctuary.

 At the isolated sanctuary of Artemis at Brauron, young Athenian girls approaching marriageable age formed groups consecrated for a time to Artemis as arktoi, she-bears, and spent their time in sacred dances, wearing honey-colored saffron robes, running races and making sacrifice.
 Vase paintings show that cultic nudity was an element in these preparations for womanhood.
 An epigram in the Anthologia Graeca concerns the offerings of childish playthings a nubile young girl dedicates to Artemis on the eve of marriage; many such tokens have been recovered from the spring at Brauron.
-There may have been joint worship of Iphegenia accociated with a cult site, or heroon that may have been located in the “cave” between the face of the rock spur and the fallen rock.
-The goddess Artemis was a danger to be propitiated by women during child-birth and of the newborn: to her were dedicated the clothes of women who had successfully borne a child;.
+There may have been joint worship of Iphegenia associated with a cult site, or heroon that may have been located in the “cave” between the face of the rock spur and the fallen rock.
+The goddess Artemis was a danger to be propitiated by women during child-birth and of the newborn: to her were dedicated the clothes of women who had successfully borne a child.
 The garments of women who died in childbirth were dedicated to Iphigeneia at Brauron.

-Gary Corby's mystery novel The Marathon Conspiracy is mostly set at the Brauron shrine.